How do I find all existing translations of a book?

 I want to find all existing translations of a book.

-For 20th century authors, another source of information is the publisher or copyright holder, who would have negotiated rights to any authorized translations.
+For publications from the 20th century onward, another source of information is the publisher or copyright holder, who would have negotiated rights to any authorized translations.
 The Texas "WATCH" file is a database of copyright holders and their contact info and has general advice on locating rightsholders.

 Service Alert: